Approved at the CRC AGM on Saturday 29th January 2022.

 - GENERAL MEETINGS

-When nuisance, damage, or such behaviour is reported, a written complaint should be requested by any members receiving a verbal complaint.
+When nuisance, damage, or such behaviour is reported during a club activity, a written complaint should be requested by any members receiving a verbal complaint.
 The recipient of any written complaint must pass full details to the Secretary as soon as is practical.
 The Secretary will acknowledge receipt of the complaint.
-The management committee will appoint a 3 person sub committee to review all such complaints.
-Their decision will be notified by the Secretary in detail, to the complainant in a timely manner.
-Where the complainant remains unsatisfied, the matter will be reviewed at the next management committee meeting, and the final decision notified by the Chair.
+The Management Committee will appoint a 3-person subcommittee to review all such complaints.
+Their decision will be notified by the Secretary in detail, and to the complainant in a timely manner.
+Where the complainant remains unsatisfied, the matter will be reviewed at the next Management Committee meeting, and the final decision notified by the Chair.
 All written complaints and their outcomes will be reviewed at the next AGM.

 The club may suspend or cancel the membership of any member where nuisance, damage or prejudicial behaviour is proven to the satisfaction of the reviewing members, the decision being communicated in writing, which may include by electronic means.